sabiwara/aja/README.md

 The Elixir standard library is so rich, ergonomic and well-documented that it feels there is not much left to add.
 And yet... some occasional friction might still remain.

-Aja aims to remove some of this friction by providing mostly:
+Aja aims to improve productivity and remove some of this friction by providing mostly:
-- non-existing (e.g. ordered maps) or currently hard-to-use (e.g. binary search trees) data structures written in pure elixir
+- non-existing (e.g. ordered maps) or currently hard-to-use (e.g. tree maps/sets) data structures written in pure elixir
 - nice-to-have utility functions

 ### Data structures